mikebl71/websms-connector-tescoie/README.md

 NOTE that, in order to use this application, you must be a customer of Tesco Mobile Ireland and be registered on their website www.tescomobile.ie.

-As this in an extension to WebSMS, you also need to install WebSMS app before you can use this app.
+As this in an extension to WebSMS, you also need to install WebSMS before you can use this app.

 Project Site
 ============